-Much has been said about the ability of scientific molding to provide optimal control of the injection molding process – and in turn – help manufacturers of critical use-devices that contain precision-molded parts keep pace with competition and be the first to market.
-But what some wonder is what really makes scientific molding work in the first place.
-And the answer is the engineers who specialize in it.
+Much has been said about the ability of scientific molding to provide optimal control of the injection molding process – and in turn – help manufacturers that use precision-molded parts keep pace with competitors and be first to market.
+Scientific molding improves part quality by removing guesswork from the injection molding process, but many OEMs still have questions about what really makes it work in the first place.
+Is it just injection molding with high-tech equipment?
+The answer is actually the engineers who specialize in it.

 Engineers Oversee Each Phase

-Scientific molding principles are applied across all phases of part manufacture, which includes the design of the part, design and building of the tool, material selection, and the injection molding process.
-Different engineers with the right level of knowledge oversee each phase.
+Scientific molding principles are applied across key phases of part manufacture, which includes the design and building of the tool and the injection molding process.
+In order for this to work, engineers that are certified in scientific molding must oversee each phase, including:

 - Tool build and debugging: At this phase, the engineer develops a robust process – which is at the heart of the scientific molding process.
 It involves a number of tests to define parameters and record data that result in the template to be used.